tektechnologies/Instructor-Prep/201/class4.md

 - Because we need to call it.
 - So I think of a recipe, a function is the recipe, but inorder for the recipe to work I need to run the recipe, call for the ingredients
 - If I put that call in the console it will run and if I want I can add it to the app.js file. which is the normal practice.
-- This is all you need to know to complete th lab today.
+- This is all you need to know to complete the lab today.
 This is a change that your partner will make that will not effect the functioning of your program, what questions do you have.
 - This is our first experience with pair programming, so the code implementations that we are doing are fairly simplistic.
+- So what i will say about today's lab is that there are several steps, and make sure to do one at a time.
 - Explain pair programming, forking partners repo, while they navigate, since it is their project.
 - So we know what to achieve, but you can also look at other code that you may be having issues with as well, during lab time.
 - So we will go through the git process on forking,